 To follow the full diet, you eat a 500-calorie balanced meal for dinner while other meals come from two Slim-Fast meal-replacement shakes or meal bars each day, and three 100-calorie Slim-Fast snacks a day.
 The plan is convenient, participants say, but the cost can add up quickly and the shakes and bars can become tiresome.
-If you prefer a more structured approach, Weight Watchers (*Est. $30 to join, plus weekly fees) is the top-rated diet overall.
+If you prefer a more structured approach, Weight Watchers (Est. $20 to $30 per month, plus weekly meeting fees) is the top-rated diet overall.

 The Slim-Fast weight-loss program is included in ConsumerReports.org's latest comparative review; it also appears in a comparison of commercial diets published in the British Medical Journal.
 We saw user comments posted on Epinions.com and Viewpoints.com.